English

 None

-• For more information about the data points, see DP format description.
+• For more information about DPs, see DP format.

-3. After the MCU receives a status query frame, the MCU sends the status of all data points to the module.
+• When the MCU receives the DP status query, it sends the status of all DPs to the module.

 0